CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 + A little of 1.19 versions (for now)

 # ⚠️Warning
-Some versions are beta!
-This is just a testing version to make sure links dont break/expire, version 7.
+Version 7 is is just a testing version to make sure links dont break/expire.
 There are only 4 versions available right now, more in the future!

 </strong>